FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Redefining_CFTUTIL_data_media.md

 ****Example 2: define filename****

-Use this command to define the file with the generic &lt;filename> as the Transfer CFT communication medium.
+Use this command to define the file with the generic &lt;filename&gt; as the Transfer CFT communication medium.

 ```
 CONFIG      TYPE = COM,